SECURITY

 Oracle Failures/Hacks

 Smart contracts often rely on oracles to fetch external data (e.g., asset prices).
 If an oracle provides incorrect data, it can lead to unintended contract behavior, including loss of funds.
-Vlad completely re-designed the functionality of the Oracles to reduce the risk as much as possible.
+Our Oracle is completely re-designed to reduce the risk as much as possible.

-The Stakingverse oracles are running independently of the Staking Pool and the rewards and funds are distributed directly from the beacon chain to the pool's smart-contract, the oracles don't have any access to the funds.
-So even if there is an error in the oracle or it gets hacked, the funds in the pool remain safe.
+The Stakingverse oracles are running independently of the Staking Pool and the rewards and funds are distributed directly from the beacon chain to the pool's smart-contract, the Oracle doesn't have any access to the funds.
+So even if there is an error in the Oracle or it gets hacked, the funds in the pool remain safe.

 Slashing

 If a validator misbehaves, it can be slashed.
 This means that the validator will lose some of its LYX.
-The vault is operated by Stakingverse and is not likely to be slashed.
-However, if the Stakingverse validator is slashed, the vault depositors will lose some of their LYX.
+The pool is operated by Stakingverse and is not likely to be slashed.
+However, if the Stakingverse validator is slashed, the stakers will lose some of their LYX.

 Wronly Deposited Validator Data/Invalid deposits